Why is Gold Valuable?

 Whenever I’m asked the question ‘how much of my wealth should I allocate to gold’, I usually advise that a person should only buy so much gold as their level of understanding allows.
 In other words the decision is a very personal one.
 But what is gold?
 Where did gold come from?
 How do we go about understanding gold?
 Most importantly, why is gold valuable?

-But a person should never buy a great deal of gold without really understanding its nature.
+But a person should never buy a great deal of gold without really understanding its nature or value.
 It’s the lack of understanding which leads to emotionally driven and usually poor decisions.

-Few who live in the Western (USA for example) world own any gold and even fewer understand gold.
+Few who live in the Western (USA for example) world own any physical gold and even fewer understand gold.
 And I can tell because most of the questions that I receive and the commentary that I’ve heard is related to the topic of ‘where is the price of gold going to be next week, next month or next year’.
-Lately, questions and commentary has focused on why has the price of gold dropped.

 I was listening this week to an excellent interview with Ian McAvity, who is a market veteran of 40 years and a true student of gold.
 He made a comment that I think strikes at the heart of the matter and that comment was, quote ‘those who fret the decline in the gold price don’t really understand gold’.
 I will repeat this comment again so that you can let it sink in:

 ‘Those who fret the decline in the gold price don’t really understand gold’.Ian McAvity

 I’d like to spend time discussing this concept because it reveals a tremendous amount of wisdom about the nature of wealth.
 I won’t be putting up any graphs, statistics or equations.
 Just providing a discussion about the nature of gold.
 Please feel free to ask questions or start your own discussion in the comments section.
 After all we’re all here to learn from each other.

 One of the reasons why we in the Western world no longer understand gold is that we’ve been trained to do all of our mental calculations in dollars.